SySS-Research/emba-builder/README.md

 This will take a while.
 Monitor the `emba-setup` Systemd unit or the VM's CPU and disk load to check on the progress.
+The output of the setup process can be seen on the VM's first TTY.

+**Important:** As the VM's first TTY is used to display EMBA logs, it can not be used to log in to the system.
+Use the second or any other TTY instead.
+Or use SSH, of course.

 Updating
 --------